 - The National Center for Evidence-Based Practice (N-CEP) begins developing an evidence map for the topic.
 The resources identified in the maps-including systematic reviews, guidelines, and patient perspectives, as well as ASHA policy documents and resources-provide the basis for the initial content on the page.
 A first draft is created.

 - Teams of subject-matter experts review the draft, identify areas in need of revision, and, as needed, work to develop specific content.
 The overarching goal is to identify "need-to-know" information for busy clinical practitioners.

 - The revised content undergoes select peer review, in which all subject-matter experts involved in the earlier stages of the process-and four additional experts-review the revised draft.

 - The page is published online and made accessible for review and comment on the material.

 Clinical topic and professional issue content will be reviewed, and, as necessary, revised, on a regular basis.
 Timing for this revision will be determined by the speed of new developments in the evidence base for a given topic area.

 How can you participate?

 Content for the Practice Portal's professional issues and clinical topics are developed through a collaborative process.
-Nominate yourself and/or others to serve as subject-matter experts or beta testers in your area of interest or practice.
+Nominate yourself and/or others to serve as subject-matter experts in your area of interest or practice.

 In addition, you can assist by